Description

 Tried: Run strings on the original pcap file instead of the exported JPEG to find the flag.

-The pcap file stores raw TLS ciphertext, so strings on the pcap produces garbled binary fragments and no readable flag.
-The flag only becomes a plain ASCII string after the TLS layer is stripped and the JPEG payload is extracted.
-Export HTTP objects first, then run strings on the resulting image file.
+The pcap stores raw TLS ciphertext, so strings on it returns garbled binary and no readable flag.
+The flag only becomes plain ASCII once the TLS layer is stripped and the JPEG payload is extracted.
+Export HTTP objects first, then run strings on the resulting image.

 Tried: Use steghide to extract hidden data from the exported vulture.jpg.

-steghide expects a passphrase and looks for data hidden with its own LSB-embedding algorithm.
-This JPEG has no steghide-compatible payload - the flag was simply appended or embedded as a raw string, not steganographically encoded. strings finds it immediately without any passphrase or steganography tool.
+steghide expects a passphrase and looks for data hidden by its own LSB algorithm.
+This JPEG carries no steghide payload: the flag was simply appended or embedded as a raw string. strings finds it immediately, with no passphrase and no stego tool.

 Learn more